emberjs/rfcs/text/0698-deprecate-link-to-positional-arguments.md

 Another downside to the positional arguments syntax was it required the use of the `(query-params)` helper to distinguish query params from model arguments.

-Finally, the meaning of the positional arugments also changes slightly when the component is invoked with or without a block, which made things needlessly confusing.
+Finally, the meaning of the positional arguments also changes slightly when the component is invoked with or without a block, which made things needlessly confusing.